Heterogeneous Directed Hypergraph Neural Network over abstract syntax tree (AST) for Code Classification: Introduction

 Due to the improvement of machine learning technology, particularly deep learning, more and more work has employed deep learning for code classification.
 Currently, there are two main categories of code classification methods: AST-based and GNN-based.
 To take advantage of the semantic and structural information of the source code, several studies adopt AST when learning code representations \cite{Mou2016ConvolutionalNN}\cite{Zhang2019ANN}\cite{alon2018codeseq}\cite{Alon2019code2vecLD}.
-Some research uses graph neural networks (GNN) to create code representations for code categorization to a better understanding of the structure of code based on AST \cite{Vagavolu2021AMO}\cite{Wang2022LearningTR}\cite{allamanis18learning}\cite{Long2022MultiViewGR}.
+Some research uses graph neural network (GNN) to create code representations for code categorization to a better understanding of the structure of code based on AST \cite{Vagavolu2021AMO}\cite{Wang2022LearningTR}\cite{allamanis18learning}\cite{Long2022MultiViewGR}.

-Although these AST-based and graph-based techniques employ the structural information of source code and demonstrate their effectiveness, there is a problem that they only take into the pairwise relationships and ignore the possible high-order correlations between AST nodes.
-For example, when code is parsed into an AST, each parent AST node has child AST nodes belonging to various fields or called attributes.
+Although these AST-based and GNN-based techniques employ the structural information of source code and demonstrate their effectiveness, there is a problem that they only take into the pairwise relationships and ignore the possible high-order correlations between AST nodes of the same field or called attribute.
+When code is parsed into an AST, each parent AST node has child AST nodes belonging to various fields.
 A parent node may have several child nodes under the same field, and these nodes have high-order correlations with one another.
 Fig.~\ref{fig1} depicts an example of a python code snippet.
 The corresponding AST generated by the official python ast module\footnote{https://docs.python.org/3/library/ast.html.} is illustrated in Fig.~\ref{fig2}(a).
 As we can see, the ``Module" is the root node of the AST.
 It has two child nodes, ``Assign" and ``Expr" which belong to the field named ``body."
 When modeling the correlations between the three nodes, previous approaches only consider the pairwise relationships, i.e., the pair of ``Module" and ``Assign" and the pair of ``Module" and ``Expr," as demonstrated in Fig.~\ref{fig3}(a).
-The high-order data correlation that ``Assign" and ``Expr" both belong to the ``body" of ``Module" as shown in Fig.~\ref{fig3}(b) is dismissed may result in the loss of code structural information.
+The high-order correlation that ``Assign" and ``Expr" both belong to the ``body" of ``Module" as shown in Fig.~\ref{fig3}(b) is dismissed.
+This may result in the loss of code structural information.

 In recent years, hypergraph, which can encode high-order data correlations, has drawn a lot of interest.
 Considering the outstanding performance of hypergraph in graph classification \cite{Huang2021UniGNNAU}\cite{Feng2018HypergraphNN}, we present hypergraph into code classification.
 On the other hand, a general hypergraph is homogeneous and undirected, i.e., it only has one type of node and one type of edge, and its hyperedge is undirected.
 If we represent the AST with a general hypergraph, it will result in lack of semantic and structural information such as field names and directions.
 As illustrated in Fig.~\ref{fig4}(a), a typical hypergraph does not have the field name and the direction to show who is the parent node and who is the child node.